 Collections and Challenge classes may require a single container or separate containers depending on the schedule.
 The container may be supplied be the show or may have to be supplied by the exhibitor.

-The important thing is bring your roses to the show and share them with others.
+The important thing is bringing your roses to the show and sharing them with others.
 Roses are a labor of love and should be shared with as many people as possible